Thursday, 2 April 2015

 Labels: product reviews

 Farmer’s Choice are an online butchers, green grocers and deli that deliver completely free range, British meats and produce to homes across the UK.
-As a guest author on their page today I am offering up two delicious recipes for March.
-I just know you are going to love these!
+As a guest author on their page today I am offering up a delicious recipe just in time for Easter.

-Not only will you find these and other recipes on the Farmer's Choice site, but you will also be able to purchase a quantity of the ingredients necessary to prepare all of the recipes you will find there.
+You will find this and many other recipes on the Farmer's Choice site.
 All the convenience of online grocery shopping with the added pleasure of supporting your local farmers.
 Quality ingredients at a good price, British sourced and home grown.
 You can't get much better than that!

 Labels: Farmer's Choice

 If you are looking for something a little bit special for the weekend, or maybe even for Easter (albeit not a traditional Easter Roast) look no further.
 This Pot Roasted Pork Loin will fit the bill perfectly.
 Simple enough that just about anyone will be able to easily throw it together, and yet at the same time special enough that people will think you put a whole lot of effort into it.
 Nobody would guess that you hadn't spent all day in kitchen!